azfar-imtiaz/PayPulse-Cloud/README.md

 This is for configuring push notifications for iOS devices.
 - Identity Pool: `WallenstamAppIdentityPool`
-- Used for unauthenticated gues access (iOS app)
+- Used for unauthenticated guest access (iOS app)

 ### CloudWatch
 I am currently using CloudWatch for monitoring for the lambda functions.
 Currently, there are the following log groups, each corresponding to the equivalent lambda function: